massimo-nocentini/microkanrenst/booklet/source/the-little-prover.rst

 Smalltalk on top of the logic language *µKanren*.
 To drive the reader through the text, please keep in mind that the *main flow* is taken from the original text, the smallest amount of text to give it sense and I don't deserve any merit for that.
-My own notes and additions will be enphasized in *note boxes*.
+My own notes and additions will be emphasized in *note boxes*.
 Therefore, if you would like to stick to the book be free to skip notes, otherwise dig into them to get a deeper understanding of what's new from our side.